JuliaPlots/PlotDocs.jl/docs/src/contributing.md

 If there are mis-matches due to bugs, **don't update the reference image**.

-#### Travis
+#### CI

-On a `git push`, Travis tests will be triggered.
+On a `git push` the tests will be run automatically as part of our continuous integration setup.
 This runs the same tests as above, downloading and comparing to the reference images, though with a larger tolerance for differences.
-When Travis errors, it may be due to timeouts, stale reference images, or a host of other reasons.
-Check the [Travis logs](https://travis-ci.org/JuliaPlots/Plots.jl) to determine the reason.
+When these error, it may be due to timeouts, stale reference images, or a host of other reasons.
+Check the logs to determine the reason.
 If the tests are broken because of a new commit, consider rolling back.